svenbioinf/OGRE/README.md

 ## Installation via Bioconductor

-(Once OGRE is available on Bioconductor)
+(Once OGRE is available on Bioconductor, if not- use devel version below.)

 Start R and enter: